-This Cajun Blackening Seasoning Recipe will be the only the first spice blend in a series of homemade spice / seasoning mixes on Flavor Mosaic, and will provide a zesty kick of flavor without being overly salty.
+This Cajun Blackening Seasoning Recipe will be the first spice blend in a series of homemade spice / seasoning mixes on Flavor Mosaic and will provide a zesty kick of Creole flavor for Mardi Gras without being overly salty.

 - Save money by not buying prepackaged seasoning mixes;